Vegan Japanese

 • Keep frying until all the colour has combined and ingredients are slightly seared

-• Serve in your favourite bowl and garnish with chilli, optional soy-seared pak choy, spring onion, and and homemade pickled ginger
+• Serve in your favourite bowl and garnish with chilli, optional soy-seared pak choy, spring onion, and homemade pickled ginger

 Keyword easy dinners, easy lunch, rice, vegetables